Watt Hours to Amp Hours Calculator guide

 • Do not compare Ah ratings across different voltages without converting to Wh.

-• Do not use the wrong battery voltage.
+• Do not use charging voltage when the comparison needs nominal battery voltage.

 • Do not treat the result as guaranteed runtime without knowing load watts and efficiency.